 Eric used this guitar prior to joining the Yardbirds circa 1962, while he was playing in his first band called “The Rooster”.
-According to Eric, he received this guitar as a gift from his grandmother:
+The guitar was purchased from Bells in Surbiton, and according to Eric, he bought it with little help from his grandmother.

 The Kay was the guitar that my grandmother bought me on the “hire-purchase” scheme.
 That got me into the band, and then we started making money, I found I had nothing else to spend it on but guitars, so maybe once a month I bought a guitar.Eric Clapton: Blues Power – GuitarWorld.com

 This possibly goes to show that the guitar was somewhat modified, or that it was simply misidentified, or perhaps this is just inconsistency across the same model over the years.
-If you happen to know more, as always – shoot us a message using the contact form at the bottom of this list.
+If you happen to know more, as always – leave a comment at the bottom of this list.

 In his autobiography book, Eric also talked a bit about the guitar, mentioning that what he was really after was the Gibson ES-335 – which he would acquire later on while playing with the Yardbirds.

 It was the same guitar I had seen Alexis Korner playing, a double-cutaway semi-acoustic Kay, which at the time was quite an advanced instrument, although essentially, as I later learned, it was still only a copy of the best guitar of the day, the Gibson ES-335.
 The Gibson would have cost over a hundred pounds then I think, well beyond our reach, while the Kay cost only ten pounds, but still seemed quite exotic.
 It captured my heart.